 North from Norwick a minor road - recently diverted because of a landslip outside the village - takes you to Skaw.
 Here Britain's most northerly road finishes at a neat and perfectly straight line of tarmac, outside Britain's most northerly house, Skaw, complete with an outhouse constructed from an upturned boat.
 Close by is what may well be Britain's most northerly beach.
 Bathing is not recommended, even when there isn't a storm smashing huge chunks of the north Atlantic onto the black rocks that frame the beach.

 Heading north west from Haroldswick brings you to Burrafirth, with its lovely red beach at the head of the narrow and steep-sided Burra Firth.
 Beyond is the rocky headland of Hermaness, a nature reserve and home to some wonderful coastal scenery including cliffs over 550ft high.
 And to over 100,000 sea birds during the breeding season.
-The road finishes at the Hermaness Visitor Centre.

 Visitor InformationView Location on Map